Eder-2024/Project_3_Exploring_Ottawa-s_Urban_Dynamics/README.md

 ### ☃️ Fatalities by Weather Category

-Mean fatalities are exactly the same (1.0) for both Cold and Warm weather:
+Mean fatalities are exactly the same (1.0) for both Cold and Warm weather.
+This implies that the fatal accident severity may not be strongly based on weather.

-- Suggests that fatal accident severity is not strongly weather-dependent in your current dataset — could be due to limited variance or sample size.
+This outcome could be due to hthe limitation of our dataset.
+Refer to limitation of dataset.

 ---
 ## Summary of Visualisation Charts
 - xxx

 --

+## Limitation of Dataset
 ## Recommendations:
 - xxx